DOCTORS will be able to prescribe cannabis products to patients from 1 November, the Home Secretary Sajid Javid says.

 The new regulations apply to England, Wales, Scotland and Northern Ireland.

 Mr Javid decided to relax the rules on when cannabis products could be given to patients after a review into medicinal cannabis earlier this year.

 This followed an outcry over Alfie Dingley and Billy Caldwell being denied access to cannabis oil.

 The parents of the two young epilepsy sufferers said the product helped to control their seizures.

-Medical cannabis expert, Professor Mike Barnes secured the first long-term licence for its use for Alfie, encouraged doctors to embrace the changes to the laws on prescribing medicinal cannabis.
+Professor Mike Barnes, the medical cannabis expert who secured the first long-term licence for its use for Alfie, encouraged doctors to embrace the changes to the laws on prescribing medicinal cannabis.

 An initial review by chief medical officer Dame Sally Davies concluded there was evidence medicinal cannabis has therapeutic benefits.